Report: Massage Envy Employees Accused Of Sexual Assault By 180+ Women

 Dozens of women reported digital and oral penetration.
 One Oregon woman said her massage therapist forced his entire fist into her vagina before ejaculating in her face.
 In Florida, a woman said she tried to push away her massage therapist as he licked her vagina.
 Over 100 reported that massage therapists groped their genitals, groped their breasts, or committed other explicit violations, such as the California woman who said she opened her eyes during a prenatal massage to find her massage therapist sucking on her nipple.

 Sadly, many other claims surface in Buzzfeed’s report, which also touches upon Massage Envy’s inability to provide much comment on the allegations for legal reasons.
 Many of the accusers have now sued the chain, and subsequent court records reportedly show that multiple women had complained to Massage Envy about Deiter’s actions prior to Ingram’s report.
 Regardless, Ingram noted that the spa had “enthusiastically recommended” him as a massage therapist.
-You can read the full feature here.
+You can read the full investigative report here.

 (Via Buzzfeed News, CBS News & WFMJ)